Xentrk/x3mRouting/README.md

 #### IMPORTANT!

-You must also delete the entry from the OpenVPN Client Screen in the Policy Routing section.
+You must also delete the VPN Server entry from the OpenVPN Client Screen in the Policy Routing section or you will have problems accessing websites.

 ## Run Scripts at System Boot